 The cases where Make is the wrong tool are equally specific.

-Comment loop and attachment edge cases.
 The same problems that hit Zapier hit Make.
-Make handles them more cleanly, but neither tool handles them transparently.
+It handles them more cleanly, but neither tool handles them transparently.

 When Make Is the Right Answer